Danhayes3008/milestone-project-3/README.md

 - When all this is done all that is needed is to push to git-hub as Heroku will automatically update.

 The website address is: <strong><a href="https://danhayes3008.github.io/Milestone-Project-2/" target="_blank">London dashboard</a></strong>

+The regect button works the same as the delete button for the users section.

 -----------------------------------------------------------